the lore

 Metropius was founded when its first settlers struck oil.
 A gold rush of sorts followed.
 When pioneering families heard of what had been found beneath the earth, they came in search of wealth and prosperity.
 From all walks of life, at its peak, Metropius flourished with diversity, all united under a single banner: Metropians.

-Honored as the founder of Metropius is a stout woman named Rose, who is said to have been the first to discover the oil with her pickaxe, quite by accident.
+A stout woman of farming origins, named Rose, is honoured as the founder of Metropius.
+It is said she is the first to discover the oil with her pickaxe, by accident.
 In the eras that follow, numerous biographies contradict one another as to who exactly Rose was.
+She found an oil unlike anything previously known, thereafter called Rose Diesel.
+A potent substance with unique properties, it allows the development of efficient, and advanced machinery.

 era two : supremecy achieved

-Metropius is stable, and with superior technology can hold off any threat of invasion.
+Metropius is stable, and with superior technology, can hold off any threat of invasion.
 They have won the arms race.
 The vision of the city strove for has been achieved.
 Metropius, as a machine, is complete.

 It becomes a time of decadence, excess and show.
 Citizens rush to upgrade to the latest gadgets, the competing tech companies more than happy to meet demand.

-But what comes next?
-Without direction or purpose, cracks begin to form.
+Tensions between the private companies of the founding families dial-up from healthy business competition to class war.
+The Perianth settlers, confident in their stranglehold on their resources, raise prices, and the Perianth’s control over the Filament is established.
+Fewer people are willing to work in the mines and perform the basic manual labour necessary to run and maintain a mechanical city.
+The city is facing a crisis where it could cease to operate.
 The city’s population explodes as more pilgrims make the journey in search of fortune.
 The city struggles to expand upwards.
 Mining for Rose Diesel leaves the ground infertile and fragile for miles outside the city perimeter.
 Soon, supply struggles to meet the demand and excess.

-To prevent a crisis, Metropius closes its borders to any new settlers.
+Companies pitch solutions to earn the contract from the Board to prevent collapse.
+To prevent a crisis, the Filament and Perianth close their borders to any new settlers.
 Rose Ministries, formally the city’s incarceration and rehabilitation provider, successfully wins the right to restore equilibrium to the city, and to provide Metropius with a new identity and goal.

 Their product: The Roses.
 A new branch of policing and religious order, the Roses are women styled in the image of the city’s founder.
-They capture the minds and hearts of the people as pseudo religious figures, preaching the rewards of hard work, and moving up the ladder of society.
+They capture the minds and hearts of the people as pseudo-religious figures, preaching the rewards of hard work, and moving up the ladder of society.
 They promise promotions to the Perianth, for those who knuckle down and see this hard phase through.

 era three : cogs in the machine

+These people remember the time of crisis from which the Roses saved them, and are thankful for.
 These are people grateful for what they have now, and don’t complain.
 It’s a head down, work hard attitude, and they know they’ll be rewarded.
 Things could be worse, after all.

 This is also the first generation of people entering the workforce who have had their aptitudes tested, their jobs recommended to them, and their lives largely mapped out from them.
 This is a generation that faces punishment for not doing their part, for not fitting in, or not holding themselves to the moral standard set by the Roses.
 This is the era of cogs in the machine.

 The people are starting to want their freedom and choice and autonomy, and are willing to push back against the Roses for the chance of change.
+This dissonance is alive and well in the Roots.

 to be continued...